NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The controller can also be initialized from a saved configuration, such as from an EEPROM or SD card, or other JSON or Binary stream.
 A saved configuration of the system can be made via the controller class object's `saveTo…(…)` methods, or called automatically on timer by setting an Autosave mode/interval.

-From Hydroponics.h, in class Hydroponics:
+From Hydruino.h, in class Hydro:
 ```Arduino
     // Saves current system setup to EEPROM save, returning success flag
     // Set system data address with setSystemEEPROMAddress